Care and Feeding of Raingear

 5. Don’t forget to hit save.

 1. You will first need to go to Login,

-2. At the bottom of the login box you will see Email my password to me.
+2. At the top of the password box you will see Forgot password?

 3. You will be redirected to the password recovery page where you will enter your email address used to sign up your account.

 4. You will then be emailed a new password and a link to sign in.

 5. You will enter in your email/username and the temporary password sent to you.

 6. Once logged in you can go into your account and update your password.